-As any business aims for higher sales it is necessary to boost your productivity levels to reach the goal of increasing sales as well.
+As a business aims for higher sales it is necessary to boost your productivity levels and with scheduling meetings you can achieve that goal.
 It is not just the marketing techniques that matter in increasing your sales but also the effort that you put in your business.

 If you are looking to make higher profits, then improving your productivity is equally important since higher productivity means that as a business, you are facing fewer costs and are performing considerably well as compared to others.
 While there are quite a few ways to make sure that productivity levels of your business increase, scheduling meetings is one important aspect of it as well.